Troy A. Paredes is the founder of Paredes Strategies LLC.

 In addition to his writing, Paredes co-hosts a podcast on fintech called “Appetite for Disruption.”

-Paredes is a senior advisor at CamberView Partners, a member of the board of directors at NAVEX Global, a member of the board of advisors at StreetShares, and a member of the compliance advisory council at Balyasny Asset Management.
-He served on the board of directors of Electronifie from 2015-2017.
+Paredes is a senior advisor at PJT Camberview, a member of the board of advisors at StreetShares, a member of the board of advisors at Templum, an advisor at Strike Protocols, a member of the advisory board at Beam Solutions, a member of the advisory board at AdvisorAssist, and a member of the compliance advisory council at Balyasny Asset Management.
+He served on the board of directors at Electronifie from 2015-2017 and at NAVEX Global from 2017-2018.

 Paredes holds a bachelor’s degree in economics from UC Berkeley and earned his J.D. from Yale Law School.